 Quick Start Streaming

-A feature offered by some platforms and tools allowing users to begin a stream with default settings instantly, without configuring detailed parameters.
+Some platforms and tools offer a feature that allows users to begin a stream with default settings instantly without configuring detailed parameters.

 Q&A (Questions and Answers)

-A common interactive session during live webinars or broadcasts where viewers can ask questions in real-time and the host or guests answer live.
+A typical interactive session during live webinars or broadcasts involves viewers asking questions in real-time and the host or guests answering live.

 Quad Stream Setup